openebs-archive/openebs-docs/docs/readonlyvolumes.md

 For example, consider a Jiva volume with three replicas:

-- Losing one replica will not affect the RW status of the volume, both the the remaining replicas will continue to be in RW mode
+- Losing one replica will not affect the RW status of the volume, both the remaining replicas will continue to be in RW mode
 - Losing second replica will mark the third replica as RO and the volume will also become RO